Conscious Sedation

 How will IV sedation in the surgery affect me?

 Whilst IV sedation will make you drowsy and unaware of the treatment you are undergoing, you will remain lucid enough to communicate and cooperate with the dental team.
-The effects of the sedative will take time to wear off and you won’t be able to drink alcohol, drive or work machinery during this time so it is important that someone can help you home after treatment and keep a careful eye on you for sometime afterwards.
+The effects of the sedative will take time to wear off and you won’t be able to drink alcohol, drive, or work machinery during this time so it is important that someone can help you home after treatment and keep a careful eye on you for some time afterwards.
 Your dentist will tell you how long it will be before the drugs are completely clear from your body.

 Will I ever feel differently about visiting the dentist?

 It is highly likely!
-As you get to know and trust your dentist, hygienist and other members of the dental team at your practice, your fears will dampen.
+As you get to know and trust your dentist, hygienist, and other members of the dental team at your practice, your fears will dampen.
 In time you will come to see your regular visit to the dentist as just another part of your normal life.

 Fees:

-Starting from £350/hour
+Starting from £500/hour

 E-consultations Now Available